Skip to main content

 1. Risk stratification: We start with an ECG, ApoB, Lp(a), and a thorough clinical history.

 2. Refine prevention: A coronary CTA gives us the full picture, calcified and soft plaque, to decide if you need a statin today.
+The same picture is what settles the harder question in the other direction, which is what happens when you stop a statin you have already been taking for years.

 3. Investigate symptoms: If you have exertional chest pain, we move to a stress test or coronary CTA.